Denzel Radford: Saskatchewan Roughriders

 On June 7, 2017, the Alouettes traded Radford to the Saskatchewan Roughriders in exchange for offensive lineman, Matt Vonk.
 He made his professional debut on June 22, 2017, against his former team, the Alouettes.
 He played in all 18 regular season games and recorded two defensive tackles and 24 special teams tackles, finishing fourth in the CFL in special teams tackles in 2017.

 The following two seasons saw Radford beset by injuries.
 In the 2018 season opener, he endured a torn labrum injury and was on the injured list for the remainder of the year.
 In 2019, he played in the first four games of the season, but suffered a knee injury and did not play until the last two regular season games of the season.
 He also played in the West Final against the Winnipeg Blue Bombers.
 He completed his three-year rookie contract, having played in 25 regular season games, tallying two defensive tackles and 28 special teams tackles.

 Toronto Argonauts

 Upon entering free agency, he signed with the Toronto Argonauts on February 12, 2020.
 The 2020 CFL season was later cancelled due to the COVID-19 pandemic.

 Personal life

 Radford was born to parents Jennifer Radford and Don Bruno, who named him after American actor, Denzel Washington.
-He also has a brother, Don Bruno Jr. He has completed two undergraduate degrees from the University of Calgary in Finance and Economics.
+He has a brother.
+He has completed two undergraduate degrees from the University of Calgary in Finance and Economics.